 Public Space.
 The living room, kitchen, and second bathroom may be in use by other staff during the workday and should be kept clean and clutter-free.

 How to apply

-Applications are now being accepted for summer 2022.
+Applications will be accepted for summer 2023.
 The Farm Apprenticeship is awarded on a competitive basis.
-Please submit the following information by email: email@example.com or mail to: Chuck Deome, Farm Manager, Billings Farm & Museum, P.O.
+Please submit the following information by email: firstname.lastname@example.org or mail to: Farm Manager, Billings Farm & Museum, P.O.
 Box 489, Woodstock, VT 05091.
 Please include:

 • A one-page statement of your interest in the program, specifically outlining your personal goals and what you hope to accomplish during the apprenticeship.